 E-mail Address: Michael.Fender@csulb.edu

-Master’s Degree: 1993, Applied Linguistics, Ohio University
+Master’s Degree in Applied Linguistics, Ohio University, 1993

 I am primarily interested in examining the development of both first and second language literacy skills, and in particular, how word-level knowledge and processing skills (i.e., word recognition and word integration/sentence parsing) emerge and become fluent, and how these word-level processing skills guide and constrain higher-level text interpretation skills.
 Another area that I am very interested in is in the area of reading-writing connections and how reading skills and writing skills inform each other.
 I am also interested in vocabulary acquisition and how various representations or dimensions of a word (phonological/orthographic, syntactic, semantic/conceptual, and pragmatic) are learned.

 Publications and Professional Presentations: